tleskin/class-rails-handling-errors-failures/content/04-setup.md

 * Create a staging.rb file in the environments folder.
 * Copy the contents of the production.rb.
-* Change line 45 to set the config.log_level to debug.
+* Set the config.log_level to debug.
 * Add staging to Gemfile
 * Change config.serve_static_assets = true
 * Add the database configuration for the staging server.